RubixML/ML/README.md

 ```

 ### Logistic Regression
-A type of linear classifier that uses the logistic (sigmoid) function to distinguish between two possible outcomes.
-Logistic Regression measures the relationship between the class label and one or more independent variables by estimating probabilities.
+A type of linear classifier that uses the logistic (*sigmoid*) function to distinguish between two possible outcomes.

 ##### Supervised | Learner | Online | Probabilistic | Verbose | Persistable

-##### Parameters:
+#### Parameters:
 | # | Param | Default | Type | Description |
 |--|--|--|--|--|
 | 1 | batch size | 50 | int | The number of training samples to process at a time. |